Social media is 'deliberately' addictive

 Mr Raskin said he had not set out to addict people and now felt guilty about it.

-But many designers were driven to create addictive app features by the business models of the big companies that employed them.
+But, he said, many designers were driven to create addictive app features by the business models of the big companies that employed them.

 "In order to get the next round of funding, in order to get your stock price up, the amount of time that people spend on your app has to go up," he said.